-Chem 260, which is one the department's required introductory core courses for the chemistry major and the biochemistry major, provides an introduction to physical chemistry and to analytical chemistry.
-As its name implies, this course considers three important topics that are central to our understanding of reactivity in chemical and biochemical systems: thermodynamics, equilibria, and kinetics.
+Chem 260, which is one of the required introductory core courses for the chemistry major and the biochemistry major, provides an introduction to physical chemistry and to analytical chemistry.
+As its name implies, this course considers three topics that are central to our understanding of reactivity in chemical and biochemical systems: thermodynamics, equilibria, and kinetics.

 Thermodynamics is the study of the energy in chemical and biochemical reactions.
 We know from experience that many reactions are not reversible; for example, in a gas furnace the combustion of methane, CH4, in the presence of oxygen, O2, produces carbon dioxide, CO2, water, H2O, and heat:

 CH4 + 2O2 \(\rightarrow\) CO2 + 2H2O + heat